Nikolcis/MyNotes/README.md

 🧑‍💻 Author

-Project created by [Your Name], based on the course by Mateusz Majek.
+Project created by me, based on the course by Mateusz Majek.
 Includes my own custom improvements and enhancements.

 🪪 License